luni64/TeensyStep/_applications2/010_winder/winder.md

 title: String Winding Machine
 layout: myApp
 description: >
   Strings for musical instruments are made by precisely winding wrap material around a core.
-  How to use TeensyStep to control the winding process in such a machine.
+This post shows how to use TeensyStep to control the winding process in such a machine.

 hide_description: true